“Some people find fault like there’s a reward for it.” —Zig Ziglar

 Find Compassion Because They are Suffering.

 An effective way to handle ignorance and intolerance is to stop focusing on their ignorance and intolerance.
-Shift your agitated mind to a sincere desire that these people become happy, and free of their ignorance and intolerance.
+Shift your agitated mind to a sincere desire that these people become happy and feel loved.
 No one deliberately chooses to be ignorant.
 It’s likely that their ignorance and intolerance originated from their own suffering and conditioning.

 It’s similar to how an abused dog wants to bite people.
 You feel sorry for the dog because it’s been abused and is suffering.
 Instead of focusing on how the dog wants to bite people, your attention is on your desire that the dog find peace and happiness because then the dog won’t want to bite.